-\A rock becomes an islet at 4 feet (1.2192 meters) above MHW.
+^{}A rock becomes an islet at 0.1 meters above MHW.
 LNDARE point or area objects are used to characterize islets.
-Elevation for islets is encoded using the object LNDELV, with attribute ELEVAT, and are shown relative to the MHW datum.
+Elevation for islets is encoded using the object LNDELV, with attribute ELEVAT, and are shown relative to the SPOR.